UdaySagar25/scala-spark/articleFiles/arrayMap.md

 ```

 ### How to check if an array contains a specific value or not?
-To answer this, spark has a method `array_contains()` which will return whether the array contains the value or not
+Spark has a method `array_contains()` which will return whether the array contains the value or not.
 ```scala
 // returns true if the array contains marks '63' val hasMarks=df.withColumn("Has Marks", array_contains($"Marks", 63))